qiaeru/phpbb-language-fr/README.md

 phpBB® Forum Software
 =====================

-This repository contains the very latest build of the French language package compatible with the most recent version of the phpBB® forum software to fully localize the software interface into French.
+This repository contains the very latest build of the French language package compatible with the most recent version of the phpBB® forum software to fully localize the forum software interface into French.

+## Notice

 It's strongly recommend that you do not download this package from any website other than this repository and the appropriate page on the official website of the phpBB® forum software to ensure you will always have the very latest, virus-free version of the product.